 Platform: DS/Wii U

-Cole is the main villain here, sort of, having been possessed by a resurrected Ganon (he has a habit of doing that).
+Cole is the main villain here, having been possessed by a resurrected Ganon (he has a habit of doing that).
 This is definitely one to play as it brings the Adult timeline to a close.

 zelda link to past